F.A.Q.

 If your pet experiences an emergency during our business hours please call us right away to let us know you are on your way if you can safely do so.
 Having an estimated time of arrival and a brief explanation of the issue will help us prepare for your pet’s arrival.
 If you are unable to safely call us please pull straight to the front of the clinic, come inside, and let the receptionist know you are here with an emergency BEFORE bringing your pet inside.

-If your pet experiences an emergency after business hours please call either
+If your pet experiences an emergency after business hours please call one of the following emergency clinics:

 Insurance coverage varies widely in both human and veterinary medicine.
 Having coverage for wellness plans can be helpful but knowing exactly what is covered is critical before starting with any insurance provider.
 Insurance that covers injuries, illnesses, and emergencies can literally be a life-saver and Pinnacle Veterinary Group strongly recommends obtaining insurance for these circumstances.